AdrianTomin/dog-vision/README.md

 # Dog Breed Classifier

 This project is a machine-learning application designed to classify dog breeds from images.
-Using a pre-trained MobileNetV2 model as the backbone, it fine-tunes the network on a dataset of labeled dog images to accurately predict the breed of a given dog.
+Using a pre-trained MobileNetV2 model as the backbone, it fine-tunes the network on a dataset of labelled dog images to accurately predict the breed of a given dog.
 The project demonstrates end-to-end machine learning workflows, including data preprocessing, model training, and evaluation.

 ## Features